Support or refute the following statement: Microbes cannot tolerate the low pH of the human stomach.

 Microbial Acid Tolerance

-Many microbes have developed mechanisms to survive acidic environments, such as proton pumps and acid-shock proteins, allowing them to tolerate low pH conditions like those in the stomach.
+Many microbes have developed mechanisms to survive acidic environments, such as proton pumps and acid-shock proteins.
+These adaptations allow certain bacteria to tolerate or even thrive at low pH levels, including those found in the human stomach.

-The human stomach typically has a pH around 1.5 to 3.5, which is highly acidic and inhibits most microbes; however, some bacteria, like Helicobacter pylori, can survive and even colonize this environment.
+The human stomach typically has a very low pH (around 1.5 to 3.5), creating a harsh environment that inhibits most microbial growth.
+However, some microbes, like Helicobacter pylori, can survive and colonize this acidic niche by neutralizing stomach acid locally.